Skip to Content Accessibility Information

 • Wear long sleeve shirts and pants; tuck shirt into your pants and pants into your socks if hiking in fields or woods.
 Light colors are best.

 • If using sunscreen, apply sunscreen first, then repellent.
+Products that combine sunscreen and bug spray don’t work as well.

 • Use an EPA-registered insect repellent with approved active ingredients: